Rumpunzel/rpg-thingy/characters/talents/maneuver.md

 ### Pack Tactics

-When attacking as a group with Intuition, your allies do not increase the difficulty and not add extra dice for your opponents.
+When attacking as a group with Intuition, your allies and you each gain **1** additional die.

 ### Slippery